andrewjmoon/React-Redux-project/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Instructions

+The user should create a new folder in the directory.
+Then the user cd(commands) into that folder presses the clone or download button.
+Clicking the first option (Clone with HTTPS), the user must press the copy icon.
+Then return back into the folder in the command prompt and type git clone and paste the github address.
+Once the files are downloaded, the user cds into the new folder.
+To install the code, the user can either use npm or yarn.
+With yarn, the user types yarn and the dependcies are downloaded.
+If using npm, then the user should type npm install for the dependency download.
+To start the code with yarn, the user just types yarn start.
+To start the code with npm, the user just types npm start.
+The finished project should appear on the screen.

 ## Data

 There are two types of objects stored in our database: